abdulmannankh21/products_api_task_evencir/README.md

-# Clean Architecture Flutter App
+# Products Task EvenCir App

 This project follows Clean Architecture principles and implements the MVC (Model-View-Controller) pattern in Flutter.